TorchLean: Formalizing Neural Networks in Lean: : a PyTorch style front end with a single semantic target

-\textbf{Proved forward compiler correctness.} We isolate a first-order, SSA-style forward fragment and prove that lowering it to the op-tagged IR preserves semantics.
+\textbf{Proved forward compiler correctness.} We isolate a first-order, SSA-style forward fragment and prove that lowering it to the operator-tagged IR preserves semantics.
 The theorem is stated over \emph{exception-valued} evaluation: both the source semantics and the IR semantics return either a value (\texttt{ok}) or an explicit failure (\texttt{error}) when shape/type constraints are violated.
-Stating the result at this level ensures we preserve not only successful runs but also well-defined failure behavior.
-In the following subsections we will show how to prove it for the general graph.
+Stating the result at this level preserves successful runs and well-defined failure behavior.
+The same invariant later lifts from the forward fragment to graph-level reasoning.